aishwaryaprabhat/full-stack-web-development/react/README.md

 export default Heading
 ```

-  - Our index.js will ue it by importing
+  - Our index.js will use it by importing

 ```
   import React from "react";